hyundai-robotics/doc-hi6-operation/book.md

 </table>

 {% hint style="info" %}

-* Refer to "Hi6 system diagnosis manual" for more details.
+* This function is supported only on robots equipped with a gas spring.
+* For more details on the gas spring diagnostic function, refer to the **[Hi6 Robot Controller Function Manual – HRScript Robot Language]**, section for the [**10.1.7 gasp_check**](https://hrbook-hrc.web.app/#/view/doc-hrscript/english/10-etc/1-proc/7-gasp_check) command.

 {% endhint %}
 # 6.4.3 Task monitor